Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: System Model and Preliminaries

 where $n = \lfloor t \rfloor$.
 For a slotted ALOHA access, assuming independent behavior of all nodes across slots, $\bar{\Delta}$ takes the simple form \cite{Munari21_TCOM_AoI}

 where $\pup$ is given for the random and reactive transmission strategies in \eqref{eq:pup_random} and \eqref{eq:pup_reactive}, respectively.
 Note that, from \eqref{eq:aoi_SA}, the metric is minimized by maximizing $\pup$.
-In other words, the optimal strategy in terms of AoI coincides, for a slotted ALOHA access, with a throughput maximization.
+In other words, for slotted ALOHA the optimal strategy coincides with throughput maximization.